Student Research Engagement

 Non-Disclosure Agreement (NDA)

 If your firm requires a non-disclosure agreement (NDA) for the research, PENN STATE WILL NOT ACCEPT A COMPANY NDA.
 A Penn State approved NDA designed for research projects will be made available.
-If you have questions regarding Penn State’s NDA, please email Meghan McMullen.
+You may preview the NDA template below.
+If you have questions regarding Penn State’s NDA or getting one prepared, please email SmealCSCR@smeal.psu.edu.

 A Schreyer thesis project will be made publicly available.
 However, if confidentiality is an issue, the student can request that a two-year hold be placed on the thesis so it will not be available to the public for that two-year term.
 Any research project that is not a Schreyer thesis will not be made publicly available and will remain the property of the submitting company.